mvdnbrk/dhlparcel-php-api/README.md

 ```
 $dhlparcel->labels->get($shipment->label_id);
 ```

 Or you may pass the `Shipment` instance directly to this method:

 ```
 $dhlparcel->labels->get($shipment);
 ```

+> Passing a `Shipment` instance will only retrieve the label for a shipment with a single piece, or the first piece if you have created a shipment with multple pieces.
+If you have created a shipment with multiple pieces you should retrieve the labels one by one for each piece your shipment contains.

 ### Setting delivery options for a parcel